OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Data Sources

-The dataset used for this analysis is the *"nobel_dataset.csv"* file, containing detailed information about each award winner up to date ever since the Prize was established.
+The dataset used for this analysis is the *"nobel_dataset.csv"* file, containing detailed information about each award winner up to date, ever since the Prize was established.

 ### Tools